matlapo/gocaml.js/README.md

-# GoLite OCaml
+# Gocaml.js
 A GoLite compiler written in OCaml (ewww C)

 The best compiler of the history of compilers, maybe ever.
-Started as an academic project in the compiler design course taught at McGill University.
+Started as an academic project in a compiler design course taught at McGill University.

 # Setup
 ## Tools